idena-network/idena-docs/docs/iip/iip-7.md

 This change allows identities to change pools or create their own ones while still preventing a micro pool attack, encouraging users to start a small pool on their own instead of being pressed to stay in the pool they were previously delegated to.

-This change also removes the possibility of newbies bypassing their discriminated status by creating micro pools.

 It is necessary to keep track of both when delegations and undelegations occur separately because it is now possible to delegate to a different pool while still pending undelegation.

 The number of non-discriminated users from a pool is only decremented when an identity with voting powers leaves the pool or loses its validated status because there is not any other case where an identity that already has voting rights can lose them.